 \section{Quantum contextuality in a nutshell}

-In this section, we briefly explain the essence of the Kochen-Specker theorem and the modern view on quantum contextuality.
-This is intended to be a simple explanation for introducing the readers with little or no experience to the topic of quantum contextuality.
-Many of the subtleties and open problems, in particular those connected to the definition of contexts and compatible measurements, are discussed in more details in the subsequent sections.
+In this section, we explain the essence of the Kochen-Specker theorem and the modern view on Kochen-Specker contextuality.
+This is intended to be a simple explanation for introducing the topic to readers with little or no experience in the topic of quantum contextuality.
+Many of the subtleties and open problems, particularly those connected to the definition of contexts and compatible measurements, are discussed in more detail in the subsequent sections.